18F/handbook/docs/04-how-we-work/tools/harvest.md

 3. Enter the amount in USD
 4. Attach a picture of your receipt to each entry
 5. Only mark "billable" if the expense will be invoiced back to a client
-6. Once all reciepts are logged
+6. Once all receipts are logged
     1. Go to the [Expenses Trello board](https://trello.com/b/2b6lZZ2Q/expenses) and find your expense4 request card
     2. Add a comment indicating the total amount that needs to be reimbursed
     3. Move your card from the "Approved" column to the "Submitted" column  - this lets Admin/Judy know these expenses are ready for reimbursement